 Disadvantages of ENEPIG

 ENEPIG is not without its setbacks.
 Although this technique is now more affordable, ENEPIG is still one of the most expensive surface finishes.
-Also, Palladium and gold are precious metals, making them costly to use.
+Also, Palladium and gold are precious metals, making them costly.

 In addition, you may experience reliability issues with an ENEPIG finish, particularly when manufacturers don’t maintain chemistry.
 For example, copper and palladium can reduce a PCB’s lead and tin bonding integrity.